tejasnikumbh/viewings_service/README.md

      ]
     ```

-   - POST
+* Request Type:- POST
-  	No parameters necessary, Can directly send a POST request to URL with a JSON body as follows
+  	- No parameters necessary, Can directly send a POST request to URL with a JSON body as follows

-  	* Stretch Goal - Check if the viewing time clashes with another booked viewing at same place *
+  	- * Stretch Goal - Check if the viewing time clashes with another booked viewing at same place *
   	- Functionality
      		- Can be used to request a viewing by a tenant
      	- Validations